DenysShcherbina/DenysShcherbina/README.md

 ### Hi there 👋

-### I'm a Data Scientist!
+### I'm a Data Scientist / ML Engineer!

-🐱‍🏍 Interested in Computer Vision and Deep Learning.
+🐱‍🏍 Interested in Data Science, ML and Deep Learning.

 ✔  In my projects I used:
 NumPy, Pandas for data preparation;